-WELCOME FIRST YEARS!
-Group meetings will be held throughout the Fall.
-The schedule can be found here.
-Main group meeting is Tuesday nights (6:30 pm Tech K140).
-Catalysis/A-Team subgroup meets on Wednesdays (2 pm Tech G247) and the Materials subgroups meet on Thursdays (12:30 pm Tech G247).
+Group meetings schedule can be found here.
+Main group meeting is Tuesday nights (6:00 pm Tech K140).
+Catalysis/A-Team subgroup meets on Wednesdays (2 pm Tech G247) and the Materials subgroups meet on Thursdays (12 pm Tech G247)

 Tobin has received the Gabor A. Somorjai Award for Creative Research in Catalysis.
 The Somorjai Award is a national award administered by the American Chemical Society and Tobin will be honored at an awards ceremony this coming April at the 245th ACS National Meeting in New Orleans.
 Well done Tobin!